Opportunities open for creatives in New Zealand. Take the leap and get applying; your future success awaits.

 PRIME MINISTER’S AWARDS FOR LITERARY ACHIEVEMENT

 The annual Prime Minister’s Awards for Literary Achievement recognise New Zealand writers who have made a notable contribution to New Zealand literature in the genres of fiction, non-fiction and poetry.
 New Zealanders are invited to submit a nomination.
 There is $60,000 available in each category.
-Nominations are currently open and close on 12 July 2021, at 1pm.
 Visit Creative NZ’s website for more information.

 PORTAGE CERAMIC AWARDS